Minor update 15-Feb-2018

 It was essentially finished May 2005.
 (See below for August 2011 update).
 Construction work started early 2001, after performing the design work in 2000.
 This period includes 2 years when I could not do any work on it.

 Time on the ‘back of an envelope’ enabled most of the problems to be seen and designed out.
 If I had 3D CAD I would of found most of the ‘clashes’ and enabled the precise timing of the rotating magazine, bolt loading mechanism and cocking mechanism to be achieved without having to visualise it all in my head.

 With the exception of the limb materials, all else was made from scrap materials.
 The design had to be changed / compromised to utilise such materials.
-The idea was to use high tensile aluminium but suppliers wanted £100 plus delivery plus VAT for a 6ft by 4ft sheet.
-As I only needed a few square feet, I used bits of low tensile aluminium left over from the conservatory.
+The idea was to use high tensile aluminium but this was far to costly.
+As I only needed a few square feet, I used bits of low tensile aluminium left over from the construction of the conservatory.
 Component sizes had to be made larger to take the loads.

 I had a lot of trouble getting true bolt flight.
 They were hitting something and stripping fletchings as well as damaging components.